dusty/rack_grid/README.txt

 Rack::Grid

   Rack::Grid is used to serve a GridFS file from rack.
-  Especially useful combined with Mongoid::Grid or MongoODM::Grid
+  Especially useful combined with mongoid_grid or matic_grid

 Installation